robhorrigan/union/README.md

 > In order to improve the test output, make sure to `focus` on the tests which you are currently working on.
 You do this by using [`jasmine`'s focus feature](https://jasmine.github.io/2.1/focused_specs.html).

+# Publishing
+To publish the assets use the script in `scripts/publis-assets.sh CLOUDFRONT_DISTRIBUTION_ID`